nerc-project/nerc-docs/docs/openstack/backup/backup-with-snapshots.md

     We call a snapshot taken against a running instance with no downtime a "live snapshot".
 These snapshots are simply disk-only snapshots, and may be inconsistent if the instance's OS is not aware of the snapshot being taken.
+    This is why we highly recommend, if possible, to **Shut Off** the instance before creating snapshots.

 ### How to restore from Instance snapshot